 But I couldn’t simply belittle our activities on the third day.
 Though tired from the spelunking activity the day before, we got up as early as 4AM, and then traveled to Kiltepan Viewpoint to wait for something spectacular.

 Witnessing a sunrise is always good but viewing it at Kiltepan is a way better.
-The burst of pale to vivid colors breaking through the peaks and the sea or the carpet of clouds were rare sights – really wonderful.
-I was restless and I kept on looking for a spot that can give me a plain, wide view and the best angle.
+The burst of pale to vivid colors breaking through the peaks and the carpet of clouds were rare sights— they were really stunning.
+I was restless, and I constantly looked for a spot that can give me a plain, wide view and the best angle.

 We walked to Sagada’s famous landmarks as we listened to Kuya Erwin’s talk about their culture and history.
 He walked us through the modern cemetery (where coffins are buried under ground) and the traditional one (where coffins are being hanged on cliffs and cave ceilings).

 Immediately after lunch, we traveled back to Baguio.
 With almost zero highway visibility, I couldn’t help but to trust our driver.
 I was pretty much aware that a single mistake he’ll make will lead us to disgrace.
 So we thanked God that we reached Baguio City safe.